jariarkko/arch-model-t/draft-arkko-iab-data-minimisation-principle.md

 The author would like to thank the members of the IAB, and the participants of IETF SAAG WG, Model-T IAB program, and the 2019 IAB DEDR workshop that all discussed some aspects of these issues.
-The author would like to in particular acknowledge the significant contributions of Stephen Farrell, Martin Thomson, Mark McFadden, Chris Wood, Domique Lazanski, Eric Rescorla, Russ Housley, Robin Wilton, Mirja Kuehlewind, Tommy Pauly, and Christian Huitema in discussions around this general problem area.
+The author would like to acknowledge the significant contributions of Stephen Farrell, Martin Thomson, Mark McFadden, Chris Wood, Domique Lazanski, Eric Rescorla, Russ Housley, Robin Wilton, Mirja Kuehlewind, Tommy Pauly, Jaime Jiménez and Christian Huitema in discussions around this general problem area.